MUSICIANS AND SINGERS

 Travel & Meals

-The professional musician is allowed to deduct all expenses associated with overnight travel.
-These include meals (only 50% deductible), hotel & lodging, reasonable tips, dry-cleaning, phone calls home, etc. Overnight travel is roughly defined by the IRS as travel that is far enough away from home so as to make it inconvenient to return home at night.
+The professional musician can deduct all expenses associated with overnight travel.
+These include meals (restaurant meals are 100% deductible in 2021 and 2022 then go back to the more customary 50% deductibility in 2023 and thereafter), hotel & lodging, reasonable tips, dry-cleaning, phone calls home, etc. Overnight travel is roughly defined by the IRS as travel that is far enough away from home so as to make it inconvenient to return home at night.
 Travel could include expenses related to performances, recording sessions, auditions, etc. and will include many of the expenditures made on such trips.
-The other question often asked is whether or not the travel deduction applies for mixed vacation/business travel.
-If the trip is primarily business then deductibility will be maintained.
+The other question often asked is whether the travel deduction applies for mixed vacation/business travel.
+If the trip is primarily business, then deductibility will be maintained.
 For example: a trip to NYC for a weeklong gig that includes a two-day stopover in Philadelphia on the way home to visit a friend.
-In this case the entire NYC trip would be deductible but the expenses related to the Philadelphia stopover would not be.
+In this case the entire NYC trip would be deductible, but the expenses related to the Philadelphia stopover would not be.
 Since maintaining receipts on the road is difficult, consider using the IRS "meal allowance" for deducting meals when traveling.
-This "meal allowance" (adjusted annually by the IRS) ranges from $46 to $71 per day depending on the location (see www.gsa.gov for current rates).
+This "meal allowance" (adjusted annually by the IRS) ranges from $59 to $79 per day depending on the location (see www.gsa.gov for current rates).
 In practice this means that receipts for meals are not required as long as the travel itself can be substantiated.
 This "allowance" includes all three meals and incidental expenses for the day.
-Travel for spouses or dependents are not allowed unless they are employees or part of the band.
+Travel expenses for spouses or dependents are not allowed unless they are employees or part of the band.

-Meals are deductible (remember, only 50%) as part of the overnight travel.
+Meals are deductible (restaurant meals are 100% deductible in 2021 and 2022 then go back to the more customary 50% deductibility in 2023 and thereafter) as part of the overnight travel.
 They are also allowed as a separate (non-travel) deduction when they meet the criteria of "ordinary, necessary and business related."
 This means that the meal must include direct business discussions.
-This can mean lunch or dinner meetings with agents, fellow musicians, club owners, promoters, record producers, etc. If a direct business purpose were documented then the deduction would be allowed.
+This can mean lunch or dinner meetings with agents, fellow musicians, club owners, promoters, record producers, etc. If a direct business purpose were documented, then the deduction would be allowed.
 These meals could include discussions on band schedules, music arrangements, possible future gigs, recording dates, meetings with lawyers or accountants, and record companies.
-The best place to keep records for these expenses is in an appointment book.
-Log into your book who was present, and briefly the nature and substance of the discussion.
-I often suggest that you keep a copy of the personís business card as further substantiation.
+The best place to keep records for these expenses is in your calendar.
+Log into your records who was present, and briefly the nature and substance of the discussion.
+I often suggest that you keep a copy of the person's business card or other digital messaging as further substantiation.
+Remember as our lives continually become more virtual you MUST be able to access old calendar information (for up to 3 years) AND be able to print it in the case of an Internal Revenue Service audit.
+As of this writing (2019) the Internal Revenue Service will rarely be able to use digital files and data of any type, they will require old fashioned printed documentation and records.

 Automobile & Vehicle Expenses

 The use of your automobile is probably one of the most common and largest deductions for musicians.
-The automobile use expense can be taken in two ways.
+The automobile use expense can be taken in either of two ways.
 The first method is by using the IRS "standard mileage allowance."
-In 2012, this annually defined allowance is 55.5 cents a mile (56.5 cents in 2013).
+In 2022 this annually defined allowance was adjusted mid-year going from 58.5 to 62.5 cents a mile and moves to 65.5 cents a mile in 2023.
 To take this deduction you do not need receipts, only records that show the distances driven and the business purpose of the trips.
 These would include travel to gigs, trips to the music store picking up equipment and supplies, rehearsals, etc. The best tool for tracking and calculating this expense is your appointment book or calendar.
 If your calendar has a record of rehearsals and gigs it can be used as a tool to estimate your mileage deduction (odometer readings are appreciated by IRS but NOT required).
 The second method is to write off direct expenses.
-In this method you actually depreciate the cost of the vehicle (over 5 years) and then tally up gas slips, repairs, insurance, etc and use that amount as a basis for your expense.
+In this method you depreciate the purchase price of the vehicle (over 5 years) and then tally up gas slips, repairs, insurance, etc. and use that amount as a basis for your expense.
 This method requires more work and organization.
 If you were writing off a tour bus, cube van or other larger vehicle, the second method would be preferred.
 In my practice I often find the mileage allowance method generally yields the highest deduction for straight automobile use.
 In any case the IRS allows the taxpayer to calculate the best method year by year and take the one that yields the highest deduction (within limits).

 Equipment purchased is generally "depreciated" and written off over 5 or 7 years on Form 4562.
 Depreciation is a technique for expensing or writing off purchases that have a useful life of greater than one year.
 In other words, a set of drums is intrinsically different in nature than a set of drumsticks because the drum set will (hopefully) last longer than 1 year (Keith Moon types excepted!).
-Supplies such as drumsticks, guitar strings, cords, music books, CDís & tapes, reeds, etc. will be written off (or deducted) in the year of purchase.
+Supplies such as drumsticks, guitar strings, cords, music books, media, reeds, etc. will be written off (or deducted) in the year of purchase.
 Most musical equipment is written off in five to seven years.
 These "depreciable lives" are defined in the IRS code.
-The main tax strategy when it comes to depreciation is the use of what is often called "the section 179 election."
-The IRS allows taxpayers to "expense" up to $500K of equipment in 2012 and 2013.
-In this case the drummer is allowed to write-off his or her $8,000 drum kit in one year rather than wait seven years to do it.
-Remember, this "section 179 expensing election" only accelerates the deduction into one year; in either method the artist is able to write-off (depreciate) the full cost of the purchase.
+The 2017 TCJA tax bill really changed the deprecation deduction.
+The "section 179 election" that allows for the immediate expensing of assets jumped to $1 million in 2018 and adjusted thereafter.
+The IRS now allows taxpayers to "expense" up to $1,080,000 of equipment and other assets in 2022.
+In this case, the performer can write-off his or her $1,600 MacBook® computer, musical instruments, audio gear, recording equipment and software or iPad Pro in one year rather than wait five years to do it.
+Remember, this "section 179 expensing election" only accelerates the deduction into one year; in either method the artist can write-off (depreciate) the full cost of the purchase.
+The 2017 TCJA tax bill also instituted temporary 100% expensing for certain business assets (first year bonus deprecation).

 The Home Office or Studio

-The home office has been a contentious subject in my profession for a number of years.
-With recent legislation the home office has finally returned to its rightful place as an allowable deduction for many musicians & performers.
-In fact, a recent tax court case helped seal this fact.
-If you use a room (or rooms) in your home exclusively for your music business you will probably qualify for the home office.
-The use of the room can be as a rehearsal space, storage area for equipment, teaching space, home recording studio, record keeping for the business, marketing, etc. The home office is a fairly straightforward deduction to calculate on form 8829.
+If you use a room (or rooms) in your home exclusively for your music business, you will probably qualify for the home office.
+The use of the room can be as a rehearsal space, storage area for equipment, teaching space, home recording studio, record keeping for the business, marketing, etc. The home office is a straightforward deduction to be calculated on form 8829.
 It simply utilizes a formula based on the square footage of the business portion (the home office) of your home vs. the total square footage of the house or apartment and applies that percentage to all associated costs.
 The costs could include rent, mortgage interest, real estate taxes, condo fees, utilities, insurance, repairs, etc. Other rules that come into play here include the "exclusive use" requirement.
-This rule states that the home office must be used only for the business ≠ no "mixed use" allowed.
-In other words the home office cannot be part of a larger room such as the living room unless the business part is partitioned off in some way.
+This rule states that the home office must be used only for the business no "mixed use" allowed.
+In other words, the home office cannot be part of a larger room such as the living room unless the business part is partitioned off in some way.
 The home office can be a powerful write-off as it allows the musician to deduct a part of what were non-deductible personal expenses.
+Look into the alternative "Simplified Method" it is easier but offers a much smaller tax deduction.

 Other Unique Deductions

 Performers and musicians have other unique deductions that are considered personal for most other taxpayers.
-These include concert tickets, CDís, stage makeup and clothing, music lessons, etc. Remember not to get greedy on items like concert tickets, shows and CDís.
+These include concert tickets, CD's, streaming music and video subscriptions, stage makeup and clothing, music lessons, etc. Remember not to get greedy on items like concert tickets, shows, digital services and CD's.
 The IRS loves to attack deductions such as these.
 But they are allowed since performers must keep up with trends in their profession.
 Most tax preparers call it "research," but be prepared to justify it.
-In any case do not deduct EVERY concert or show you attend in the year; they canít all be "research."
-This also holds true for CDís, some purchased must be for personal pleasure alone.
+In any case do not deduct EVERY concert or show you attend in the year; they can't all be "research."
+This also holds true for music, some purchased must be for personal pleasure alone.

 © Peter Jason Riley, CPA